Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Natural gradient adaptation and implicit regularization

-Propositions~\ref{prop:implicit_reg} \& \ref{prop:tyukin_reg} demonstrate for the first time the implicit bias of adaptive control algorithms.
+under Assumptions~\ref{assmp:tyukin} \& \ref{assmp:invert}.
+Assume $\ha(t)\rightarrow\ha_\infty\in\mathcal{A}$.
+Then $\ha_\infty = \arg\min_{\bthet \in \mathcal{A}}\bregd{\bthet}{\ha(0)}$. \end{prop} The proof is similar to the linearly parameterized case and is given in Appendix~\ref{app2:tyukin_reg}. \begin{rmk} Algorithm (\ref{eqn:tyukin_natural}) must be implemented in PI form due to the appearance of $\tilde{f}(\bx, \ha, \ba, t)$, but the use of the PI form~(\ref{eqn:tyukin_pi_1})-(\ref{eqn:tyukin_pi_4}) in $\ha$ is complicated by the presence of the inverse Hessian of $\psi$.
+To implement (\ref{eqn:tyukin_alg}), the Euclidean variant may be implemented through the usual PI form for an auxiliary variable $\dot{\hv} = -\tilde{f}(\bx, \ha, \ba, t)\balf(\bx, t)$, and then the controller parameters may be computed by inverting the gradient of $\psi$, $\ha(t) = \left(\nabla\psi^{-1}\right)(\hv(t))$.
+Concretely, the identity $\frac{d}{dt}\nabla\psi(\ha) = \nabla^2\psi(\ha)\dot{\ha}$ shows that $\dot{\ha} = -\left(\nabla^2\psi(\ha)\right)^{-1}\tilde{f}(\bx, \ha, \ba, t)\balf(\bx, t)$ is equivalent to $\frac{d}{dt}\nabla\psi(\ha) = -\tilde{f}(\bx, \ha, \ba, t)\balf(\bx, t)$.
+The auxiliary variable $\hv$ can then be identified with $\nabla\psi(\ha)$.$\qeddef$ \end{rmk} Propositions~\ref{prop:implicit_reg} \& \ref{prop:tyukin_reg} demonstrate the implicit bias of adaptive control algorithms.
 In doing so, they identify an additional design choice that may be exploited for the application of interest.
 Proposition~\ref{prop:implicit_reg} implies that the Slotine and Li controller, when initialized with the parameters at $\ha(0) = \mathbf{0}$, finds the interpolating parameter vector of minimum $l_2$ norm.
-Other norms, such as the $l_1$, $l_\infty$, $l_p$ for arbitrary $p$, or group norms will find alternative parameter vectors that may have desirable properties such as sparsity\footnote{Because the $l_1$ norm is not strictly convex, it may be replaced with a suitable approximation such as the $l_{1+\epsilon}$ norm for $\epsilon > 0$ and small~\citep{azizan_1, azizan_2}.}.
+Other norms, such as the $l_p$ norm with $p > 1$ will find alternative parameter vectors that may have desirable properties such as sparsity\footnote{Because the $l_1$ norm is not strongly convex, it may be replaced with a suitable approximation such as the $l_{1+\epsilon}$ norm for $\epsilon > 0$ and small~\citep{azizan_1, azizan_2}.}.
 The usual Euclidean geometry-based adaptive laws can be seen as a form of ridge regression, while imposing $l_1$, $l_2$ and $l_1$ simultaneously, or $l_p$ regularization through the choice of $\psi$ can be seen as the adaptive control equivalents of LASSO~\citep{LASSO} or compressed sensing, elastic net, and bridge regression respectively.
 In the context of adaptive control, this notion of implicit regularization is particularly interesting, as typical regularization terms such as $l_1$ and $l_2$ penalties cannot in general be added to the adaptation law directly without affecting stability and performance of the algorithm.